- Future Students

 Physician Assistant Clinical Rotations

-Clinical experience is an essential component of the curriculum and students begin clinical rotations after completion of four semesters of didactic education.
+Clinical experience is an essential component of the Physician Assistant Program.
+Students begin this hands on aspect of the curriculum after completion of four semesters of didactic education.
 By means of clinical rotations in the major disciplines of medicine and surgery, students learn to integrate their fund of knowledge, and what they have learned about clinical medicine, with the actual care of the patient.
 The Department is clinically affiliated with numerous hospitals, clinics and private practices.
 During the clinical year, students undertake seven six-week and two three-week supervised clinical rotations in each of the following disciplines:

 Internal Medicine: Students actively participate in all aspects of direct patient care in inpatient or outpatient adult medicine.
 This fundamental clinical experience places emphasis on patient evaluation and assessment, oral and written case presentations, understanding the complexities and interrelationships of disease processes and diagnostic and therapeutic collaboration.